The CEMS year

 Business Project

-The CEMS Business Project enables you to apply your skills and knowledge to tackling large cases for real companies in a study setting.
-This key activity accounts for 15 ECTS of your studies during the second CEMS term.
-You will be allocated to projects based on your interests, company and CEMS requirements, and work closely with both home and incoming students during a 3-month period.
+The CEMS Business Project allows you to apply your skills and knowledge to real-world business cases in an academic setting.
+This core component accounts for 15 ECTS during the second CEMS term.
+Students are assigned to projects based on their interests, company requirements, and CEMS guidelines, and collaborate closely with both home and incoming students over a three-month period.

-The CEMS Business Project is supervised and evaluated by a corporate mentor and an academic mentor.
-CEMS corporate and social partners are the main contributors to cases.
-However, at NHH, you will also have the possibility to work with alumni start-ups, giving you the opportunity to develop business plans and strengthen your entrepreneurial skills.
+The Business Project is supervised and evaluated by both a corporate mentor and an academic mentor.
+Cases are primarily provided by CEMS corporate and social partners.
+At NHH, you may also have the opportunity to work with alumni start-ups, enabling you to develop business plans and enhance your entrepreneurial skills.

-NHH supports Business Project partners to design cases which are valuable for the contributor, relevant to NHH’s course offering and which will strengthen your skillset and attractiveness to future employers.
+NHH assists Business Project partners in designing cases that are valuable to the partner organization, relevant to NHH’s curriculum, and structured to strengthen your competencies and attractiveness to future employers.

-Our students have worked with Business Project partners to optimize potential in areas such as technology, digitalisation, e-commerce, supply chain and sustainable business.
+Students have collaborated with Business Project partners to optimize potential in areas such as technology, digitalization, e-commerce, supply chain management, and sustainable business practices.

 • Skill seminar